wp-plugins/wordpress-simple-survey/readme.txt

 7. Diagram

 == Changelog ==

+= 2.2.4 =
+* Added new WordPress TinyMCE API to email textarea and question textarea (Extended Version now has media manager with textareas).

 = 2.2.3 =
 * Added htmlspecialchars to results preview.
 Linked to new support forums and plugin site.